ditatechwriter/dita_stuff/ddac/dita-as-code.md

 There are many advantages for technical writing teams in using a docs-as-code approach:

 - Documents are generally written in Markdown.
 Markdown is simple, can be learned in a few minutes, and can be written in any text editor.
-- All the main online VCS services (GitHub, GitLab, Bitbucket) have built in Markdown interpreters.
+- All the main online VCS services (GitHub, GitLab, Bitbucket) have built-in Markdown interpreters.
-- Developers use Markdown a lot, so the format is no barrier to getting documentation reviewed.
+- Developers use Markdown a lot, so the format is no barrier to getting documentation reviewed or receiving SME contributions.
 - Static site generators (SSG) for Markdown content are often simple to set up and configure (although that might depend on the SSG you choose and the complexity of what you want it to do).
 - It is relatively cheap, quick and easy for a documentation team to start using a docs-as-code tool-chain to produce a documentation website.